-Learn the major star schema vs snowflake schema database differences and choose the right for your use case.
+The 7 major star schema vs snowflake schema database differences and how to choose the right for your use case.

 Star schemas and snowflake schemas are the two predominant types of data warehouse schemas.